 I finally got some time to look at the Spark View Engine.
 Since the Razor View Engine will be shipped with ASP.NET MVC 3, I decided to give Spark a try first.

 Get Spark up and running

-For Spark to work, we also have to make it launch together with the application.
+For Spark to work, we also have to make it launch together with the application,

-Do this by adding the following to
+which is done by adding the following to

 <configSections> <section name="spark" type="Spark.Configuration.SparkSectionHandler, Spark"/> </configSections> <spark> <compilation debug="true" /> <pages automaticEncoding="true" /> </spark>

 That’s it!
 Spark is now added to your web app and runs alongside the default Web Forms view engine.
 This means that any views that don’t use Spark will still work.

 Converting views to Spark